What is Otosclerosis?

 The causes of otosclerosis are unclear, although several risk factors have been identified.
 Although patients of all ages and genders can develop otosclerosis, it appears to be more prevalent in the Caucasian population, women, and patients in their 20s-30s.
 There has also been a genetic link identified, and two parents with otosclerosis have a 50% chance of passing it on to their children.
 However, the severity of the disease may be variable, and possibly asymptomatic.
 A past history of measles has also been suspected as a risk factor.

 As it shares symptoms with many other ear and hearing disorders, diagnosing otosclerosis must be done by an experienced hearing health professional.
-During an assessment for any hearing and balance symptoms, the specialists at Associates of Otolaryngology may order a hearing test to check the function of the middle and inner ear.
+During an assessment for any hearing and balance symptoms, the specialists at AOO/ENT specialists of the Rockies may order a hearing test to check the function of the middle and inner ear.
 Although otosclerosis may be suspected based on your history, physical examination, and test results, the only way to know for certain that the stapes bone is immobile is by examination during surgery.

 How to Treat Otosclerosis